-- The location of the Skyview Elementary and Middle School site in proximity to the district of residence may pose a challenge to student attendance. - To attend Skyview or other schools in neighboring school districts, students may require transportation.
-However, neither the districts nor ACCESS provide transportation which is a challenge for some students to attend schools outside of the boundaries of the district of residence. - Though the number of expulsions at the elementary level is low, finding suitable school placements for students who are expelled continues to be a challenge/service gap for some elementary school districts. - The low number of elementary students in grades K-5 who need alternative placements as a result of expulsions continues to make it impractical and cost-inhibitive to sustain the operation of multiple school sites/programs throughout the county and provide mental health resources, staff, and services.
+- The location of the Skyview Elementary and Middle School site in proximity to the district of residence may pose a challenge to student attendance. - In order to attend Skyview or other schools in neighboring school districts, students may require transportation.
+However, neither the districts nor ACCESS provide transportation which is a challenge for some students to attend schools outside of the boundaries of the district of residence.

+- Though the number of expulsions at the elementary level is low, finding suitable school placements for students who are expelled continues to be a challenge/service gap for some elementary school districts. - The low number of elementary students in grades K-5 who need alternative placements due to expulsions continue to make it impractical and cost-inhibitive to sustain operation of multiple school sites and programs throughout the county.